localstack/docs/content/en/localstack/persistence-mechanism/index.md

 ## Technical Details

-The persistence mechanism in LocalStack is a sophisticated approach based on *serialized state*.
+The persistence mechanism in LocalStack Pro is a sophisticated approach based on *serialized state*.
 Starting the Pro version of LocalStack will traverse the `DATA_DIR` root folder recursively and directly deserialize the file into the application state.
 Typically, each service has one state file for each region.